mark-wiemer/mocha-wiki/HOW-TO:-use-environment-variables.md

-Sometimes you might want your test to make use of variables on an environment-level e.g. flagging a run as CI, setting the domain of your app, or pointing to a test db.
+Sometimes you might want your test to make use of variables on an environment-level e.g. flagging a run as CI, setting the domain of your app or pointing to a test db.

 To do this you can use NodeJS's native environmental variables.